 UMG aims to provide members with briefing, news and information on a wide range of topics.
 As well regular e-communication, UMG organises conferences and events, including an annual meeting linked to the AGM that supports networking, staff development and the sharing of knowledge about current developments and opportunities for the sector.

-Nicola Kalinsky, Director, Barber Institute of Fine Arts, Birmingham University
+Nicola Kalinsky, Director, Barber Institute of Fine Arts, University of Birmingham

 Nick Thomas Director, Museum of Archaeology and Anthropology, University of Cambridge

-Secretary and Membership Jo McPhee, Programme Coordinator, University of Cambridge Museums
+Secretary and Membership Jo McPhee, Head of Programmes, University of Cambridge Museums

 Caroline McDonald, Manager, Great North Museum: Hancock, Newcastle